-There has been much literature that analyzes wage differentials across gender and the consequences associated with them.
+There is much literature that analyzes wage differentials across gender and the consequences associated with them.
 All the literature uses regression analysis to control for gender and other personal characteristics that may affect wages.
 However, initial studies on gender pay gaps were based mainly on data for the United States and other developed countries.
 After Eastern Europe and the Soviet Union abandoned their centralized governments, focus on gender wage differentials shifted to transition economies.
 Economists discovered that wage differentials did exist in transition economies and began analyzing the situation-looking for the cause for these differentials.
 General studies on personal and firm characteristics were conducted to locate the cause of the gap.
 However, there is still relatively little empirical analysis on occupational segregation as a cause for wage differentials.
 No study to date has looked to explain the Slovenia gender wage differential through occupational segregation.

-2 This study does find that occupational segregation matters in Plant & Machine Operators.
-Specifics on this finding is described in detail in Section VI of this paper.
+2 However, this study does find that occupational segregation matters in some specific occupation groups, particularly among Plant & Machine Operators.
+Specifics on this finding are described in detail in Section VI of this paper.